Community Land Trust Awards 2023

 Celebrating the CLT movement

-Expand each category below to learn about the categories and the winners!
+Expand each category below to learn about last year’s categories and the winners!

 Can't stop, won't stop - Fran Ryan, Oxfordshire CLT